aspnetzero/documents/doc/Getting-Started-Angular.md

 #### Prerequirements

-Angular application needs to following tools be installed:
+Angular application needs the following tools to be installed:

 -   [nodejs](https://nodejs.org/en/download/) 6.9+ with npm 3.10+
 -   Typescript 2.0+